andreamontanari/PlaceHolder/README.md

 # PlaceHolder
-Android app to save the locations you don't want to lose!
+Android (and soon iOS) app to save the locations you don't want to lose!

 Main Features:
   - Completely free